 The graduate student recipient may receive this award one time only.

 To be considered for the award, applicants must submit the following:

-o A letter detailing your specific reasons for wanting to present on religious folklife at the AFS annual meeting AND the impact you expect the meeting will have on your work.
+- A letter detailing your specific reasons for wanting to present on religious folklife and folk belief at the AFS annual meeting AND the impact you expect the meeting will have on your work.

-o A letter from a faculty member of your academic department in support of your application.
+- A letter/email from a faculty member of your academic department in support of your application.

-Please submit applications by email only to chair Margaret Kruesi, PhD, [email protected], and include the Subject Line: Elaine J. Lawless Graduate Student Travel Award.
+Please address any questions to prize committee chair Margaret Kruesi, PhD, [email protected], and include the Subject Line: Elaine J. Lawless Graduate Student Travel Award.